seekdavidlee/eklee-keyvault/README.md

 1. Start a Github deployment.
 Once deployment is completed, locate the app registration in Entra and add `Single-page application`.
 Look for the Azure static web app URL as the URL to add like so `https://<Static web app>/authentication/login-callback`.
 1. Perform appropriate role assignments by following the steps in [Post Deployment RBAC](#post-deployment-rbac).
 1. Navigate to `https://<Static web app>` with the appropriate user who is assigned the the group.

+### Custom domain

-1. Optionally, if you own a domain name, you can have a sub domain name configured as a variable using the key `CUSTOM_DOMAIN_NAME`.
-Be sure to do this after the first deployment as you will need to static web app default hostname.
-Follow the steps [here](https://learn.microsoft.com/en-us/azure/static-web-apps/custom-domain).
-The SSL cert is taken care of for you by Azure.
-This may take several minutes to complete.
+Optionally, if you own a domain name, you can have a sub domain name configured as a variable using the key `CUSTOM_DOMAIN_NAME`.
+Be sure to do this after the first deployment as you will need to use the dynamic static web app default hostname.

+Once the first deployment completes, follow the steps [here](https://learn.microsoft.com/en-us/azure/static-web-apps/custom-domain) to point your sub domain (CNAME) to the static web app default hostname.
+You will also need to update the Authentication Url for your app registration in Entra like so `https://<Your Sub Domain>/authentication/login-callback`.
+The SSL cert will be taken care for you by Azure.
+We shoulld note the second deployment may take several minutes to complete.
+If it does not complete in 15 mins, there could be related to an issue with the error `Microsoft.Web/staticSites/customDomains Forbidden`.
+You will still notice in static web app that it is now using your sub domain.
+If this is the only error, you can cancel this deployment and safely try to access your app.

 ```json
 {